DeLclima

-History and trading
+History

 The company, headquartered in Treviso, was established in 2012 as a demerger from De'Longhi.
 DeLclima was listed on the Milan Stock Exchange from 2012 until February 2016, when it was delisted following the acquisition by Mitsubishi Electric at the end of 2015.
 Climaveneta, RC Group, and DeLclima Finance merged into Mitsubishi Electric Hydronics & IT Cooling Systems S.p.A. as of January 1st, 2017.
 The new company also integrated the entire staff of MELCO Hydronics and IT Cooling S.p.A., the former corporate operational entity, previously known as DeLclima S.p.A.

+Mission

 DeLclima companies shared the mission of increasing well-being and industrial productivity by providing high efficiency and eco-sustainable solutions, in particular by embracing renewable energy sources.
 DeLclima manufactures in three continents and operates worldwide with subsidiaries, distributors and service companies, with particular focus in Europe, China and India.